CoLuiza/django-admin-no-more-blue/README.rst

 * And as a final step add STATIC_THEME and THEME variables in your settings.

     STATIC_THEME - True/False depending on whether you want the theme to be static and all the users will have the same theme.

-    THEME - if the theme is static (STATIC_THEME = True) you can set which theme you want to be rendered.
+    THEME - if the theme is static (STATIC_THEME = True) you can set which theme you want to render.
 Here you should set the AKA for the theme.

 List of themes:
    =========  ===================  ========